 Mary Berg’s Secret Is Discovered (Part V)

 When Mary Berg, survivor of the Warsaw Ghetto, died in April 2013 (exact date unknown), it appeared that her desire for lasting anonymity had succeeded.
 Her former editor, S.L.
-Shneiderman, had died years before (1996).
+Shneiderman, had already died years before, in 1996.
 Susan Pentlin, who—against Mary’s wishes—prepared a reissue of Berg’s diary in 2006 (under the new title Mary Berg’s Diary), never revealed what she knew, and followed Mary into the grave eight months after Mary’s demise, passing away on Christmas Day 2013.

 But the story didn’t end there.